SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Abstract

 \section{Abstract}

-Unsupervised representations are widely assumed to be neutral with respect to sensitive attributes when those attributes are withheld from training.
-We show that this assumption is false.
-Using SOMtime, a topology-preserving representation method based on high-capacity Self-Organizing Maps, we demonstrate that sensitive attributes such as age and income emerge as dominant latent axes in purely unsupervised embeddings, even when explicitly excluded from the input.
-On two large-scale real-world datasets (the World Values Survey across five countries and the Census-Income dataset), SOMtime recovers monotonic orderings aligned with withheld sensitive attributes, achieving Spearman correlations of up to 0.85, whereas PCA and UMAP typically remain below 0.23 (with a single exception reaching 0.31), and against t-SNE and autoencoders which achieve at most 0.34.
-Furthermore, unsupervised segmentation of SOMtime embeddings produces demographically skewed clusters, demonstrating downstream fairness risks without any supervised task.
-These findings establish that \textit{fairness through unawareness} fails at the representation level for ordinal sensitive attributes and that fairness auditing must extend to unsupervised components of machine learning pipelines.
-We have made the code available at~\url{https://github.com/JosephBingham/SOMtime/}
+Unsupervised representations are widely assumed to be neutral with respect to sensitive attributes withheld from training.
+We show this assumption is false.
+Using SOMtime, a topology-preserving representation based on high-capacity Self-Organizing Maps, we demonstrate that sensitive attributes such as age and income emerge as dominant latent axes in unsupervised embeddings even when explicitly excluded from the input.
+On two real-world datasets (World Values Survey across five countries, Census-Income (KDD)), SOMtime recovers monotonic orderings aligned with withheld attributes, achieving Spearman correlations up to 0.85 along a single theoretically named axis, whereas PCA, UMAP, t-SNE, autoencoders, and Isomap---evaluated under both per-axis maximum and the more permissive rotation-invariant maximum across all linear directions of their embedding---remain at most 0.44.
+We characterize this phenomenon as \emph{structured sensitive-attribute leakage}: information not merely present, but \emph{organized} along an interpretable geometric axis.
+We prove that structured leakage at correlation level $r$ induces a quantitative lower bound on the worst-case group-disparate output of any Lipschitz task acting on the embedding, formalizing the bridge from monotonic ordering to fairness violation.
+Because the leakage takes the form of a named axis rather than diffuse dependence across coordinates, SOMtime makes structured leakage auditable \emph{before} downstream clustering, recommendation, or visualization tasks are run.
+Our findings establish that auditing for sensitive-attribute leakage must extend beyond probing classifiers and beyond supervised pipelines to the unsupervised representations that increasingly serve as foundational building blocks of modern ML systems.